XIAHE, China (Reuters)- In the Tibetan monastery town of Xiahe, Gyelyanjia is visiting for a festival and taking the opportunity to do some shopping.

-What does set Yanqing apart is that it has a Wal-Mart.
-The world's largest retailer opened shop here in 2009 hoping to catch the wave of the consumer boom beyond China's big cities.
+What does set Yanqing apart is that it has a Wal-Mart (WMT.N).
+The world’s largest retailer opened shop here in 2009 hoping to catch the wave of the consumer boom beyond China’s big cities.

 The store, set in a shopping mall, was busy but not humming one recent Saturday morning.
-Ruddy-faced country folk rubbed shoulders with better-dressed brethren, whom retail specialists might categorize as "aspirational shoppers."
+Ruddy-faced country folk rubbed shoulders with better-dressed brethren, whom retail specialists might categorise as “aspirational shoppers”.